-How do you manage working around your children?
+How do you manage Running your virtual assistant franchise around your children?

 I work during school hours but sometimes have to work after school pick up or in between school clubs.
 I make sure I carve out time to support them in their homework or have a planned meal for dinnertime so that the evenings are stress free.

 I have become much more conscious now of putting my family first.
 As my family has grown I have realised the importance of being there for them is even greater.
 Contrary to popular belief they need me more now, perhaps not so much physically i.e. I no longer need to help them with their shoe laces but they definitely still need me emotionally, whether it is to discuss school work or generally just being available for them as a sounding board.